Real-world use cases illustrate the power of analytics for detecting stealth threats

 Good apps behaving badly

 SaaS applications like Microsoft Office 365, Google Apps, etc. are now commonplace in most enterprise environments.
 Detecting when the execution space of these known good applications has been hijacked and unrecognizable executables are communicating with external IP addresses or unauthorized/unknown domains is manually difficult.
-Machine learning can provide visibility into these suspicious activities for immediate investigation.
+Machine learning can provide visibility into these suspicious activities for immediate investigation in these sorts of real-world use cases.